mistic100/devlog/content/posts/2025-04-steampunk-vfd-clock/index.md

 ## Software

-I won't dive to deep into the firmware as there is a lot going on, everything can be found on [my GitHub repository](https://github.com/mistic100/IV-27-Clock).
+I won't dive too deep into the firmware as there is a lot going on, everything can be found on [my GitHub repository](https://github.com/mistic100/IV-27-Clock).

 The features of this clock are: